-In this document, we will learn how to use Passthru Transformation in Astera Centerprise.
+In this document, we will learn how to use the Passthru Transformation object in Astera Centerprise.

 Using Passthru Transformation¶

 You can see that the dragged transformation object is empty right now.
-This is because we haven’t mapped any fields on it yet.
+This is because we have not mapped any fields to it yet.

-- Auto-map source onto the transformation by dragging-and-dropping top node of the source object, SampleData onto the top node of transformation object – PassthruTransformation.
+3. Auto-map source fields to the transformation object by dragging-and-dropping the top node of the source object, SampleData to the top node of transformation object, Passthru.

 Configuring the Passthru Transformation Object¶

-- Create a new field under the parent node.
-Let’s call it LateOrders and mark it as an output field.
+2. Create a new field under the parent node.
+Let’s call it LateOrders and mark it as an Output field.

-- Click Next and you will be directed to a Layout Modifications window.
+3. Click Next, and you will be directed to a Layout Modifications window.

-- Select the LateOrders field.
-Here you can modify any field by applying expressions on it.
+4. Select the LateOrders field.
+Here you can modify any field by applying expressions to it.

-- Write the expression that counts the number of late arriving orders.
-Click “…” next to the expression box to open the expression builder window where you can make use of the extensive library of built-in functions and expressions.
+5. Write the expression that counts the number of late arriving orders.
+Click “…” , located next to the expression box to open the Expression Builder window where you can make use of Centerprise’s extensive library of built-in functions and expressions.

-- Add a new rule by clicking on Add switch condition icon
+7. Add a new rule by clicking on the Add switch condition icon

-Now, write an expression to route late arriving orders and name this rule “LateArrivals”
+Now, write an expression to route late arriving orders and name this rule as “LateArrivals”.

-- Click OK.
-Now observe that a new collection node Orders_LateArrivals is added to the Passthru Transformation object.
+8. Click OK.
+Now observe that a new collection node, Orders_LateArrivals, has been added to the Passthru Transformation object.

-- Right-click on Passthru Transformation object’s header and select Preview Output from the context menu.
+To preview data, right-click on the header of the transformation object and select Preview Output from the context menu.

 Learn how to configure the settings for Excel Workbook Destination from here.